 About Riley

-Riley is a female Rottweiler about 9 years old.
+Riley is a female Rottweiler over 9 years old.
 Carefully selected as a great representative of her breed, Andrea decided to make her part of their program.
 Andrea has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent level